Sightline (architecture): Green Guide Sightline Formula

-H = R – N

-Due to the Wikipedia image upload limitation, please see the derivation process in the PDF link.

 Sightlines in theatres

 Sightline criteria in theaters can include: the "isacoustic curve" defined by John Scott Russell in 1838 and applied at the Auditorium Building in Chicago and the Emery Theatre in Cincinnati; alternate row sightlines where each patron sees between the heads of patrons in the row in front and over the heads of patrons in the second row in front; next row sightlines where each patron sees over the heads of patrons in the row immediately in front; and basic considerations like pointing the chairs more or less toward the performance, being able to see the conductor in the pit, being able to see other patrons, being able to see actors on elevated scenery, and not being obstructed by a wall, railing, column, ceiling overhang, loudspeaker cluster, or any other obstruction.
 The design of sightlines includes considerations of how much of the stage and scenery each patron can see.
 For example, can each patron see the top of the scenery or not, and can each patron see the whole stage floor or not?
 Design of sightlines is divided into two related exercises, vertical sightlines and horizontal sightlines.
 Design of proper sightlines includes resolving both technical and aesthetic issues.
 At issue is the emotional response of the audience: whether a performer can hold the audience's attention or not; whether the patron feels they had a "good" seat and their ticket was fairly priced or not; whether the audience gets the emotional impact of the performance or not; and whether the patron wants to come back and see another performance in that theater or not.
 Building codes restrict the maximum and minimum rise per row, limit the minimum width per row, limit the maximum deviation in the size of steps from row to row to achieve the curvature of the rake, and limit other aspects of sightline design.

 Books on theater planning that discuss the design of sightlines.

 It is recommended that a spectator's eye height must not be lower than 800 mm above the stage.
 However, in larger theatres it is acceptable to locate the eye height of the first row on the level of the stage.